Agrawal-Chaitanya/agrawal-chaitanya.github.io/linear-algebra/null_space.md

 This “freedom” is precisely what the null space captures.

 📐 Geometric View
-The null space of
-𝑋
-X is the set of all vectors
+The null space of 𝑋 is the set of all vectors 𝑣 such that:
-𝑣
-v such that:

 𝑋
 𝑣